 Buca di Beppo offers authentic Italian cuisine in an eclectic, vintage setting.
 With locations on North Front Street and East Wilson Bridge in Columbus, Buca provides the perfect spot to relax after a day of exploration in Ohio’s Capital.
 Buca’s family-style dishes are perfect for celebrations and groups of all sizes.

-What suggestions would you add to my list of things to do in Columbus Ohio with the family?
+What suggestions would you add to my list of things to do in Columbus with kids?

 More Tips for things to do in Columbus and the surrounding area: